- Installation

 :purrr::safely()

-style list-column of results[5] from mappingspot_funs()
+style list-column of results4 from mappingspot_funs()

 acrossabsolute_paths